Frits Prinzen

 Frits F.W.
-Prinzen is an expert on cardiac pacing therapies, both for bradycardia and for heart failure (cardiac resynchronisation therapy, CRT).
+Prinzen (born July 2, 1954) is a Dutch expert on cardiac pacing therapies, both for bradycardia and for heart failure (cardiac resynchronisation therapy).

 Early life and education

-He was born July 2 1954, in Hilversum.
+He was born July 2, 1954, in Hilversum.
 He earned a master's degree in medical biology from Utrecht University in 1978, and a PhD in physiology from Maastricht University in 1982.

 Career

 Prinzen works on cardiac pacing therapies, both for bradycardia and for heart failure (cardiac resynchronisation therapy, CRT).
 His main research topic is cardiac mechanics and long-term structural and functional adaptations to various conditions, with emphasis on asynchronous electrical activation and cardiac resynchronisation.

-In 1995, he took a sabbatical year during which he worked at the Johns Hopkins University in Baltimore, MD, USA, where he dove into the world of MRI tagging of the heart.
-This work was published in a well-cited article in the Journal of the American College of Cardiology.
+In 1995, he took a sabbatical year during which he worked at the Johns Hopkins University in Baltimore, Maryland, USA, where he researched MRI tagging of the heart.
+This work was published in the Journal of the American College of Cardiology.